tcltk/tcl/doc/markdown/lindex.md

 In this case, the return value of **lindex** is simply the value of the *list* parameter.

 When presented with a single index, the **lindex** command treats *list* as a Tcl list and returns the *index*'th element from it (0 refers to the first element of the list).
 In extracting the element, **lindex** observes the same rules concerning braces and quotes and backslashes as the Tcl command interpreter; however, variable substitution and command substitution do not occur.
 If *index* is negative or greater than or equal to the number of elements in *value*, then an empty string is returned.
-The interpretation of each simple *index* value is the same as for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+The interpretation of each simple *index* value is the same as for the command [string index][string], supporting simple index arithmetic and indices relative to the end of the list.

 If additional *index* arguments are supplied, then each argument is used in turn to select an element from the previous indexing operation, allowing the script to select elements from sublists.
 The command,